avodonosov/hashver-maven-plugin/README.md

-In the hashver build mode we can consider the target/hashversions.properties the main build result, because only part of the project artifacts are produced on the build environment (the affected ones) and the rest are only referred.
+In the hashver build mode we can consider the target/hashversions.properties the main build result, because only part of the project artifacts are produced on the build environment (the affected ones) and the rest are only referred in the hashversions.properties.
 Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.prperties, and when rolling out this build to a server take the hashversions.properteis and fetch all the artifacts according to it.

 # Assumptions
 We assume all the module sources are located in the src/ directory.